AlbishriAbdullah/OpenAI-API-Python/README.md

 Step 3: Sending API request:

-I ask the AI the following questions: What is the Capital City of Japan and Russia ?
+I ask the AI the following questions: What is the Capital City of Japan and Russia ? and he answerd me as follows:

-the response:

   ![image](https://github.com/user-attachments/assets/bbfd63ae-ae6b-4748-98a1-921f6176b941)